 Quaker Service Sweden (QSS)

 QSS is part of the Religious Society of Friends in Sweden, but is financially independent of that body.
 In line with Swedish law, its finances are checked each year by an authorised public accountant.
 QSS is run by a very small committee, all of whom are volunteers (not salaried), which means that apart from small administrative costs, all the money that is raised goes directly to the projects that it supports.
-QSS supports various organisations and projects in Bangladesh, Burundi, Ethiopia, Georgia, Palestine and Russia.
-The organisations and projects in Burundi, Georgia and Palestine are all Quaker-based, whereas in Bangladesh, Ethiopia and Russia, different organisations are supported.
+QSS supports various organisations and projects in Bangladesh, Burundi, Ethiopia, Georgia and Palestine.
+The organisations and projects in Burundi, Georgia and Palestine are all Quaker-based, whereas in Bangladesh and Ethiopia, different organisations are supported.

 In Burundi, QSS first supported conflict management and reconciliation initiatives following the violent struggles between the different ethnic groups in Rwanda and Burundi.
 QSS also helped Quakers in Burundi to build a Peace School (opened in 1999).
 Since then it has supported Quaker initiatives to develop a vocational school for both boys and girls.
 The most recent support has been to help Burundi Quakers establish and develop training in organic farming methods and production, and thereby help to improve food production in the country as a whole.
 Training is carried out in cooperatives, where everyone – regardless of gender and ethnicity – takes part.
 This also contributes to a long-term reconciliation process.
 In addition, land that was either neglected or destroyed as a result of the internal conflicts is now being reclaimed and cultivated, while terracing, tree-planting and other cultivation methods ensure the efficient use of the country’s limited water resources.